Minnesota: Land of 10,000 Lakes

 - A five-year-old girl received the first successful open-heart surgery at the University of Minnesota in 1952.

-- Downtown Minneapolis has the world’s most extensive pedestrian pathways that are all indoor.
+- Downtown Minneapolis has the world’s most extensive pedestrian pathways that are all indoors.
 They stretch eight miles, connecting 73 blocks.